Applied Ecopsychology Institute, Akamai University

 The Project NatureConnect Web pages describe NAE and the Natural System Thinking Process.
 The process is a celebration in and of itself.
 It has been absent in our society for, us being natural, we conquered it along with our conquest of nature.

 It is one thing to give lip service about co-creating with nature, it is quite another to subsist through a process that accomplishes this goal.
 Nature operates by fulfilling its attractions to attractions.
 Its purity washes away mind-polluting evils if you occasionally bathe in it.
 Any good experience we have had in nature demonstrates this truth.
 Scientific studies validate it.
 Yet over 99 percent of our thinking and feeling is detached from it.
 Who provides us with a powerful, free, replacement for this loss, a replacement that supports the environment and does not have adverse side effects?
 Pfizer Pharmaceutical?

-We are as attached to nature and its dance, or any natural thing, as our fingers are to our toes.
+We are as attached to nature and its non-literate dance, or any natural thing, as our fingers are to our toes.
 Society tears us out of this relationship.
-It rewards us for excelling at subduing nature: from excessively using lawn chemicals, to indoor education, to the "conquest" of space.
+It's story rewards us for excelling at subduing nature: from excessively using lawn chemicals, to indoor education, to the "conquest" of space.
 The heart of our dilemmas is that we have learned, for profit, to conquer and hurt life/nature and, as we are part of it, we hurt ourselves.
 Who will teach us not to do this?
 Wall Street?